RandomSearch18/a-level-project/docs/readme.md

 ![A screenshot of a route overlaid onto a map.
 The start point is on a road but the route goes onto the pavement to the side of the road at the next crossing](assets/osrm.png)

-### Project goals
+### Project goals and branding

-After gaining an idea of exactly what my stakeholders want from a navigation app, I can think about what the goals of the project should be.
-This will guide the specific features that I add and give an idea of what the end product should look like.
+After gaining an idea of exactly what my stakeholders want from a navigation app, I can think about what the high-level goals of the project should be.
+I will then transform this into some example prose for describing the app, to create a sort of branding that describes what the project will do and what features it will have.
+I want to capture the "vibe" of the project before I start developing it.

+Thinking about branding early on in the project will have a few advantages, e.g. to:

+- Provide a consistent mindset that I can keep during development, to help keep the project moving in the right direction
+- Inspire the specific features that I add
+- Be a "guiding star" of what the end product should look like
-Describing what the app should provide will also be an effective way to communicate the app's purpose to stakeholders or anyone else interested, making it easier to explain what the project is.
+- Describe what the app will provide, to effectively communicate the app's purpose to stakeholders or anyone else interested
+- Make it easier to explain what the project is, by providing a sentence or set of sentences that I know will do a good job at describing the app.

 #### One-line description